 A deed with warranty of title gives the new owner the right to hold the prior owner responsible for problems with the property’s title.
 The new owner can sue the prior owner for breach of warranty or breach of covenant—similar to a breach of contract claim—if a title problem emerges.5 An owner who brings a successful breach of covenant claim can recover the financial losses caused by the flaw in the property’s title.6

 Warranty of Title and South Dakota Quitclaim Deeds without Covenants

 A property owner who signs a South Dakota quitclaim deed without covenants expressly disclaims any warranty of title.
 The new owner receives the entire interest the current owner holds when signing the deed.7 The current owner does not promise that the title is lien-free or that he or she actually owns the property.

 A quitclaim deed without covenants does not necessarily mean that there are issues with the property’s title.
 The current owner makes no promises one way or the other.
 The new owner takes whatever interest the current owner can legally give in whatever condition it happens to be.
 It is effectively an as-is transaction.

 Other Names for a South Dakota Quitclaim Deed without Covenants Form

-What South Dakota calls a quitclaim deed without covenants, most states just call a quitclaim deed.
+What South Dakota calls a quitclaim deed without covenants, most states call it a quitclaim deed.
 The term quitclaim deed is imprecise for a deed transferring South Dakota real estate with no warranty of title.
-This is because—under South Dakota law—a deed that uses the word quitclaim includes implied covenants of title unless it specifically rejects the covenants.8
+This is because—under South Dakota law—a deed that uses the word quitclaim includes implied covenants of title unless it specifically rejects them.8

 The term release deed can also describe deeds with no warranty of title—particularly when the signer is releasing an uncertain title or a partial interest to another co-owner.
 South Dakota lawyers and courts sometimes use release deed, but it is a relatively uncommon term.9